-- Good academic standing = 1 point - Attendance at AEJMC, NCA, or ICA = 1 point each - Presentation at AEJMC, NCA, or ICA = 1 point per presentation - Best/top paper at AEJMC, NCA, or ICA = 1 point - Attendance at other out of state conference as approved = 1 point each - Presentation at other out of state conference as approved = 1 point per presentation - In press or published book chapter = 3 points each - In press or published journal article = 4 points each
+- Good academic standing = 1 point - Attendance at AEJMC, NCA, or ICA = 1 point each - Presentation at AEJMC, NCA, or ICA = 1 point per presentation - Best/top paper at AEJMC, NCA, or ICA = 1 point - Attendance at other out of state conference as approved = 1 point each - Presentation at other out of state conference as approved = 1 point per presentation - Best/top paper at other out of state conference as approved = 1 point - In press or published book chapter = 3 points each - Grant received = 3 points each - In press or published journal article = 4 points each - Service to the field (e.g. serving as grad student representative for divisions of ICA, NCA, etc.) = 1 point - Service to the University (serving on a university wide committee) = 1 point - Departmental Service over and above expected good citizenship (e.g. serving as an office for CGSA) = 1 point